boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Adding Primary and Secondary Values

-You can add more than one `measures` into `Primary Y Values` and `Secondary Y Values` field by dragging and dropping the required measure.
+You can add more than one `measure` to `the Primary Y Values` and `Secondary Y Values` fields by dragging and dropping the required measure.

 ![Combo chart Primary data](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/primaryvalue.png)